-We have more than 250 independent mills contracted as suppliers, mainly in Sumatra and Kalimantan, Indonesia.
 In 2015, we began gathering and verifying information about mills supplying to our refineries and achieved 100% traceability to mill in the same year.
 We have generally maintained full traceability to mill since then.

 Apical does not own any upstream assets or facilities such as plantations and mills.
 Instead, we rely on third party supplying mills in Indonesia including those owned by our long-term supplier Asian Agri, to provide us with raw materials such as CPO, CPKO and PK.

 The total percentage of supply traceable to mill is 100% MT as of December 2020.

 In order to be traceable, suppliers need to provide correct information of their GPS coordinates to show their accurate location, the name of their parent company and mill and a specific address.
 This information is then further verified by our sustainability consultants known as CORE (which consists of Proforest & Daemeter).

 We update our Traceability Declaration Document (TDD) every quarter for the facilities above to reflect our changing sourcing patterns and the TDD can be accessed through the supply chain map below.